Daniel-iel/Spinner/docs/docs/intro.md

 ## Import Spinner

-After install the package, you need import Spinner class into your class.
+After installing the package, you'll need to import the Spinner class into your code.

 ```csharp
 using Spinner;